dragonwasrobot/dragonwasrobot.github.io/content/categories/moessners-sieve/obtaining-taylor-polynomials-with-horners-method.md

-summary = "In this post, we calculate Taylor Polynomials with Horner's method." date = 2016-04-08T00:00:00Z tags = ["Haskell", "Mathematics", "Polynomial division", "Taylor polynomials", "Horner's method"] categories = ["Moessner's Theorem"] draft = false
+summary = "In this post, we calculate Taylor Polynomials with Horner's method." date = 2016-04-08T00:00:00Z tags = ["Haskell", "Mathematics", "Polynomial division", "Taylor polynomials", "Horner's method"] categories = ["Moessner's Sieve"] draft = false
 +++

 ## 1. Introduction {#1-dot-introduction}

-This is a follow-up post to [An introduction to Horner's method](/posts/an-introduction-to-horners-method).
+This is a follow-up post to [An introduction to Horner's method](/categories/moessners-sieve/an-introduction-to-horners-method).
 The goal of this post is to derive Taylor polynomials using Horner's method for polynomial division.